digiteka/videofeed-android-sample-app/README.md

 You need an MDTK key to use the library.
 Optionally, an AdUnit path can also be specified in the format `/{networkCode}/{adBlockPath}`.
+Additionally, a zone ID can be provided to customize the feed content.

 ## Carousel